Brick-and-mortar estate agents’ fees continue to climb, so if you’re looking to sell, why not consider the alternatives?

 5. List the property

-Facebook and Twitter are other good tools that can help you to reach a mass audience and Tepilo, owned by property expert Sarah Beeny, offers sellers the chance to list their homes for free.
-The site is also packed with general property advice.
+Facebook and Twitter are other good tools that can help you to reach a mass audience.

-Remember though, while the internet is a major tool in the housing market, don’t overlook more traditional methods such as advertising in your local paper.
+Remember that while the internet is the major tool in the housing market, it’s a mistake to overlook more traditional methods such as advertising in your local paper.

 6. Arranging viewings